reliablyhq/documentation/docs/guides/how-it-works/report-templates/index.md

 iconUnknown = "❔"
 ```

-### svcLevelGetName
+### func svcLevelGetName (sl ServiceLevel) string

-This function takes a Service Level object as a single argument and will return a string with the ServiceLevel name.
+svcLevelGetName takes a Service Level object as a single argument and will return a string with the Service Level name.

-### svcLevelGetActualResult
+### func svcLevelGetActualResult (sl ServiceLevel) string

-This function takes a Service Level object as a single argument and will return a string with the Actual result acheived as a percentage.
+svcLevelGetActualResult takes a Service Level object as a single argument and will return a string with the Actual result achieved as a percentage.

-### svcLevelGetObjective
+### func svcLevelGetObjective (sl ServiceLevel) string

-This function takes a Service Level object as a single argument and will return a string with the Objective for the Service Level as a percentage.
+svcLevelGetObjective takes a Service Level object as a single argument and  returns a string with the Objective for the Service Level as a percentage.

-### svcLevelGetTimeWindow
+### func svcLevelGetTimeWindow (sl ServiceLevel) string

-This function takes a Service Level object as a single argument and will return a string with the duration of the time window in humanised form.
+svcLevelGetTimeWindow takes a Service Level object as a single argument and returns a string with the duration of the time window in humanised form.

 A humanised duration could be 1 hour, 1 day, etc.

-### svcLevelGetType
+### func svcLevelGetType  (sl ServiceLevel) string

-This function takes a Service Level object as a single argument and will return a string with the type of Service Level.
-This would currently be either Availiablity or Lstency.
+svcLevelGetType takes a Service Level object as a single argument and will return a string with the type of Service Level.

+This would currently be either Availablity or Latency.

-### svcLevelGetTrends
+### func svcLevelGetTrends (svcName string, sl ServiceLevel, lrs *[]Report) string

-This function takes 3 arguments:
+svcLevelGetTrends takes 3 arguments:

 - A string with the Service Name
 - A Service Level Oject
 - An array of Report object containing recent history

-It will return an icon shown the results of SLI Reports in your recent history.
-An example showing measures where the SLO is met and one where the SLO is not met is shown below:
+It returns a string with emojis shown the results of SLI Reports in your recent history.

+An example showing measures where four of the SLOs are met and one SLO that is not met:

 ```reliably
 <span class="token green">✓ ✓</span><span class="token red"> ✕</span><span class="token green"> ✓ ✓</span>